 Analytics also make it easier for brands to target specific kinds of ads to particular consumer groups.
 For example, a marketer may create different email campaigns for various target audiences, which can be sent out in email blasts to specific consumers using their demographic information.

-As machine learning and generative AI advance, there are likely many more ways that marketers will be able to reach their ideal consumers online in the coming years.
+As machine learning and generative AI advance, marketers will likely find many more ways to reach their ideal consumers online in the coming years.

-Sometimes, brands curate an integrated strategy that involves a robust online presence including website, blog, and social media, in addition to using a constant stream of targeted ads and email newsletters to draw users to these sites.
+Sometimes, brands curate an integrated strategy that involves a robust online presence, including websites, blogs, and social media, in addition to using a constant stream of targeted ads and email newsletters to draw users to these sites.
 Other times, an Instagram post on Sunday night detailing a list of events for the week ahead is enough.

 Crafting an online marketing strategy that is right for your business or organization tends to require some trial and error.
 However, if you're tracking the data you accumulate as you test your strategy, you'll develop real-time insights to help refine your work more quickly.